hiccius/OpenGL/03-space/README.md

 </div>

 #### 3. Two dancing containers
-This example draws the containers two times.
+This example draws the container two times.
 The one on the bottom right corner is the previous rotating container, while the second one is being **scaled** with different values over time before a translation to the top left corner of the screen is applied to it.

 <div align="center">
   <img src="images/03-dancing_containers.gif" height="450"><br>